While scrolling Facebook Marketplace (which is quite a dangerous pastime), I came across this very dirty and grimy

 Lainey’s favorite color has always been yellow.
 Even as a toddler, she would ask for anything ‘lellow’.
 It even fits her happy, sunny personality.
 So, without a doubt, we were painting her ‘new’ dresser yellow.

-Yellow is a tricky color.
-It is SOOO hard to find a true yellow paint.
+It is SOOO hard to find true yellow paint.
 They’re either too gold or too neon, it’s hard to find something in the middle.
 We found this Benjamin Moore: Banana Yellow and it was absolutely perfect!

-As soon as the paint dried, we couldn’t wait to add the new knobs.
+As soon as the paint dried, we added the new knobs.
 (Also, why is picking out knobs so hard?)

 I let Lainey pick out the knobs for the middle drawers at Hobby Lobby.
 The white flower knobs on the 6 side drawers were from Lowes and go so perfectly on this newly refurbished dresser.

 With a little TLC, the grungy dresser was grungy no more!